hyprwm/hyprland-wiki/content/FAQ/_index.md

 <app>: error while loading shared libraries: <lib>: cannot open shared object file: No such file or directory.
 ```

+or sometimes without errors, just crashing at start / randomly

 This means that you have built Hyprland yourself and your stack has gotten mismatched.
 Each hypr* app depends on a bunch of libraries.
-If you update those libraries, and you don't rebuild the hypr* stack, you will get these errors.
+If you update those libraries, and you don't rebuild the hypr* stack, you will get these errors or crashes.

 If you want to avoid these errors altogether, _use packages and don't build yourself_.
 By building yourself, the responsibility for maintaining this consistency falls on **you**!